boucadair/CATS-framework/draft-ldbc-cats-framework.md

 In the example of {{fig-cats-example-overlay}}, when the client sends a service demand to CATS-Router 1, the router solicits the C-PS to select a service instance hosted by an edge site that can be accessed through a particular CATS-Router.
 The C-PS also determines a path to the Egress CATS-Router.
 This information is provided to Ingress CATS-Router (CATS-Router 1) so that it can forward packets to their proper destination, as computed by the C-PS.

-A service transaction consists of one or more service packets sent by the client to the CATS-Router it is connected to.
-The CATS-Router classifies incoming packets by soliciting the C-TC classifier, and forwards them to the C-PS-selected  CATS-Router.
-When these packets reach the CATS-Router, the outer header of the possible overlay encapsulation is removed and resulting packets are sent to the relevant service instance.
+A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Router it is connected to.
+The Ingress CATS-Router classifies incoming packets by soliciting the C-TC classifier, encapsulates, and then forwards them to the C-PS-selected  Egress CATS-Router.
+When these packets reach the Egress CATS-Router, the outer header of the possible overlay encapsulation is removed and resulting packets are sent to the relevant service instance.

 ## Instance Affinity